 After Your Domain Resolves to Hostinger

 Once your domain loads the Hostinger site, walk through the post-cut-over checklist: confirm forms submit and emails arrive, confirm checkout works, confirm Search Console still receives data, and keep the old host running for at least 7 days as a fallback.
-The parent Hostinger setup and migration guide covers the broader post-migration verification list, and the how to set up Hostinger walkthrough covers the LiteSpeed and security settings that turn a freshly pointed domain into a tuned production site.
+The broader Hostinger setup and migration guide covers the broader post-migration verification list, and the how to set up Hostinger walkthrough covers the LiteSpeed and security settings that turn a freshly pointed domain into a tuned production site.
+Once those settings are in place, the how to enable Hostinger CDN on WordPress guide covers the CDN toggle and the cache collision fix that catches most people.